JemRF/RF-Documentation/pages/mydoc/esp32-alarm-system.md

  - Arduino ESP32 development environment setup (covered in the [previous tutorial](esp32-install.html)).
  - Alarm system switches (reed switches, or any tactile switch circuit that open and closes a circuit - e.g. a motion sensor like [this](https://www.jemrf.com/collections/accessories/products/pir-motion-sensor)), and some wire.
   - [Prototyping breadboard](https://www.jemrf.com/collections/accessories/products/400-point-prototyping-breadboard) (optional).
+  - If you want all alarm related parts in a kit then have a look at the [DIY Alarm Kit](https://www.jemrf.com/collections/accessories/products/diy-alarm-kit-motion-sensor-door-contacts-temperature-buzzer-siren)

  {% include note.html content="Although the above diagram has only two alarm switches, you can connect as many switches as there are digital inputs on your ESP32 development board."%}